RadhikaG1604/TellingStories/README.md

-# Hi I'm Radhika Govindarajan
+# Hi I'm Radhika Govindarajan :wave: :smiley:

 Welcome to my public portfolio for "Telling Stories with Data" at CMU!
 This space is where I showcase my work, and I'm excited to share it with you.

 As you explore my projects, you will find engaging and informative data-driven visualizations that highlight my passion for storytelling with data.
 If you're looking for someone who can transform data into compelling narratives, you've come to the right place.

-Catch a glimpse of my work @https://radhikag1604.github.io/TellingStories/
+Catch a glimpse of my work @ "https://radhikag1604.github.io/TellingStories/"

 # About me